-Corollary 2.
-For any $\lambda < 1$ and $\gamma \in (0, 1)$, the policymaker's first best is not implementable under either mode of communication.
+COROLLARY 2.
+For any $\lambda < 1$ and $\gamma \in (0, 1)$, the policy maker's first best is not implementable under either mode of communication.

-For generic loss functions, the policymaker will therefore experience a trade-off between the two forms of forward guidance, owing to the different sets of implementable outcomes.
-The specific trade-off that obtains under the assumed objective 3 and its optimal resolution will be characterized in Section 4.3.
-But first, we expand on the economics behind Theorem 1.
+For generic loss functions, the policy maker will therefore experience a trade-off between the two forms of forward guidance, owing to the different sets of implementable outcomes.
+The specific trade-off that obtains under the assumed objective (3) and its optimal resolution is characterized in Section IV.C.
+First, we expand on the economics behind Theorem 1.
 Because this result regards only implementability, it applies regardless of the policy objective or welfare criterion.